150+ Upside Down Cross Tattoos That Will Turn Heads

 No problem, we got you covered!
 Click HERE to get inspired.

-What does the upside-down cross symbolize?
+What does the upside down cross symbolize?

 The upside-down cross is an ancient symbol that has been used in different cultures and religions worldwide.
 In Christianity, the upside-down cross is often associated with Saint Peter, one of Jesus' disciples.
 According to tradition, Peter was crucified upside down because he did not feel worthy of dying in the same way as Jesus.
 For this reason, the upside-down cross is sometimes referred to as the "Cross of Saint Peter."